 Safelayer provides technology for strong authentication, electronic signature and data protection management solutions:

-- The authentication process is an essential part of the business processes.
-It guarantees the identity of the other party, and its strength directly contributes to reduction of losses due to fraud.
+- The authentication process is an essential part of business processes.
+It guarantees the identity of the other party and directly contributes to reducing losses due to fraud.

-- Electronic signatures are considered a replacement for hand-written signatures.
-To this end, e-Signature regulations found around the world, including in Europe and Latin America, provides its legal validity.
+- Electronic signatures are considered a replacement for hand-written signatures with the e-Signature legislation found around the world, including in Europe and Latin America, providing the legal validity.

-Conventional authentication mechanisms based on passwords are vulnerable to multiple phishing or pharming attacks that can result in identity theft.
-Therefore, adopting strategies that can support stronger authentication mechanisms is a critical competitive need.
+Conventional authentication methods based on passwords are vulnerable to multiple phishing or pharming attacks that can result in identity theft.
+Therefore, adopting strategies that can support stronger authentication methods is a critical competitive need.

-By combining different factors Safelayer's Authentication Solution allows implementing adaptive authentication mechanisms with high Level of Assurance (LoA).
-Safelayer Adaptive Authentication is designed to provide:
+By combining different factors Safelayer's Authentication Solution allows implementing adaptive authentication mechanisms with a high level of assurance (LoA).
+Safelayer Adaptive Authentication provides: